canonical/cloud-init/doc/rtd/howto/launch_wsl.rst

     /root/.hushlogin file.
     root@machine:/mnt/c/Users/me#

-You should now be in a shell inside the WSL instance.
+This indicates you are now in a shell inside the WSL instance.

 Verify that ``cloud-init`` ran successfully
 -------------------------------------------